 - Require participating producers to pay a premium of up to 0.2% of the net proceeds from all farm produce sold by a producer to a licensed grain dealer, to be deducted from proceeds at the time of sale.

 - Provide for a refund of this premium to a producer who agreed not to participate in the program.

 - Require the board to take action when it determined that a grain dealer had failed financially.

 - Provide that violators would be guilty of a misdemeanor, punishable by a maximum fine of $5,000.

 - Repeal the Michigan Agricultural Commodity Insurance Act, which provides for the establishment of the Michigan Agricultural Commodity Insurance Fund to insure agricultural commodities against losses due to the failure of a licensed grain dealer.

 Click here for a copy of Public Act 198 of 2003.

-For more information, visit the MDA's graindealer's site at www.michigan.gov/graindealers.
+For more information, visit the MDARD's graindealer's site at www.michigan.gov/graindealers.